DETAILED ACTION

 A medical information processing apparatus comprising:

-create a map based on the examination data, the map including a time-series element group in which a plurality of elements corresponding to the biological examinations performed at the plurality of time points and having a visual representation according to a degree of risk are arranged in a time-series order along a first direction; and
+create a map based on the normalized risk values, the map including a plurality of time-series element groups in which a plurality of elements corresponding to the biological examinations performed at the plurality of time points and having a visual representation according to the normalized risk values are arranged in a time-series order along a first direction; and

-wherein the processing circuitry is further configured to create the map, in which a plurality of the time-series element groups corresponding to the plurality of types of biological examinations are arranged along a second direction different from the first direction.
+wherein, in the map, the plurality of time-series element groups corresponding to the plurality of types of biological examinations are arranged along a second direction different from the first direction.

 The above limitations, as drafted, are processes that, under their broadest reasonable interpretation, is a process that, under its broadest reasonable interpretation covers managing personal behavior or relationships or interactions between people, as well as functions that may be performed mentally or with pen and paper.
 That is, other than reciting the claims as being performed by “processing circuitry”, nothing in the claims precludes the steps as being described as managing personal behavior or relationships or interactions between people, and functions that may be performed mentally or with pen and paper.
-The claims, as written describe receiving examination data, creating a map based on the examination data (i.e., drawing a graph), and displaying the map.
+The claims, as written describe receiving examination data, determining a relationship between an examination value and a risk level, converting examination values into normalized risk values, and creating a map based on the normalized risk values (i.e., drawing a graph), and displaying the map.
 If a claim limitation, under its broadest reasonable interpretation, describes managing personal behavior or relationships or interactions between people, then it falls within the “Certain Methods of Organizing Human Activities” grouping of abstract ideas.
 Further, if a claim limitation, under its broadest reasonable interpretation, describes functions that may be performed mentally or with pen and paper, then it falls within the “Mental Processes” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.

 The judicial exception is not integrated into a practical application.
 In particular, the claims recite the additional elements of “processing circuitry” to perform the steps.
 However, these additional elements are recited at a high level of generality (see at least Para.
 [0019]) such that they amount to no more than mere instructions to apply the exception using generic computing components.
 The claims also feature the limitation “control a display unit to display the map”.
 However, this is merely insignificant extra-solution activity.
 Accordingly, these additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 The claims are therefore still directed to an abstract idea.